json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 #### Schema meta-data

 Previously, I was storing all of the schema meta-data, like anchors, on the schema itself, but in my experiments, I discovered that it made sense to move that stuff to the schema registry.
-This meant that the registry could perform a lot of stuff at registration time that would have otherwise be done at evaluation time:
+This meant that I could pre-calculate a lot at registration time that would have otherwise be done at evaluation time:

 - scan for anchors (found in `$id`, `$anchor`, `$recursiveAnchor`, and `$dynamicAnchor`)
 - set base URIs